Source Pinterest

 Source: Cathy, Poor Little It Girl; We Heart It

 Sadly, you cannot carry your entire closet to your new home at once.
 After all, it's taken you years to accumulate clothes based on your style.
-However, to begin with, you should pack a bunch of indo-western outfits, especially if your regular wardrobe consists of it.
-While this section is based off on your preference, we suggest that you carry about 2-3 pairs of jeans, 1-2 pants, about 5-7 tee shirts, 5-6 tops and 3-4 dresses.
+However, to begin with, you should pack a bunch of indo-western outfits, especially if your regular wardrobe consists of them.
+While this section is based on your preference, we suggest that you carry about 2-3 pairs of jeans, 1-2 pants, about 5-7 tee shirts, 5-6 tops and 3-4 dresses.

 👘 Night Wear